Trends in FP&A: Less Firefighting, More Leading

 Here is a brief discussion on the evolution of FP&A between Paul Barnhurst and Steve Rosvold on The Evolution of FP&A

 What ties these trends together?
 FP&A’s growing role as a strategic enabler of business success.
-From leveraging real-time data to aligning ESG metrics with financial goals, this year is about building scalable, impactful processes that position finance as a driver of value.
+From leveraging real-time data to aligning ESG metrics with financial goals, FP&A today is about building scalable, impactful processes that position finance as a driver of value.

 Identify your path to CFO success by taking our CFO Readiness Assessmentᵀᴹ.